Man charged with 5 homicide counts in deadly Waukesha crash

+Prosecutors say a sixth person, a child, has died and more charges are pending.

 Darrell Brooks Jr. was charged with five counts of intentional homicide in the crash Sunday in Waukesha, a Milwaukee suburb.
-Conviction on first-degree intentional homicide carries a mandatory life sentence.
+Conviction on first-degree intentional homicide carries a mandatory life sentence, Wisconsin's stiffest penalty.

+Brooks made his initial appearance in court Tuesday.
+He could be heard crying during the proceeding, leaning over with his head nearly in his lap, with his attorney resting a hand on his back.

 Brooks had been free on $1,000 bail for a case in Milwaukee County earlier in November in which he’s accused of intentionally striking a woman with his car.
 Prosecutors said they’re investigating their bail recommendation in that case, calling it inappropriately low.